EDUCBA Logo

 • Const- denotes b

-LINEST Function Used in Earlier & Latest Version:
+LINEST Function Used in Earlier & Latest Versions:

-In the earlier version LINEST function is used as a formula that is not correct to find the total sum of squares if the third argument to LINEST function is set to false, and this causes an invalid value for regression sum of squares, and also values are not correct for the other output sum of squares and the collinearity value caused round of error, standard errors of regression coefficient that are not given exact results, degrees of freedom that are not appropriate.
+In the earlier version, the LINEST function is used as a formula that is not correct to find the total sum of squares if the third argument to the LINEST function is set to false, and this causes an invalid value for the regression sum of squares.
+Also, values are incorrect for the other output sum of squares.
+The collinearity value caused a round of error, standard errors of regression coefficient that are not given exact results, and degrees of freedom that are not appropriate.

 Things to Remember